KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks more input sets, like ``InputSet/qwertz``, ``InputSet/azerty``, and  ``InputSet/colemak``, as well as alphabetic, numeric & symbolic sets for all ``Foundation/Locale/keyboardKitSupported`` locales that are included in your license, like `.french`, `.swedishNumeric`, etc.
+[KeyboardKit Pro][Pro] unlocks more input sets, like ``InputSet/qwertz``, ``InputSet/azerty``, ``InputSet/colemak`` and ``InputSet/dvorak``, plus alphabetic, numeric & symbolic sets and locale-specific layout services for all ``Foundation/Locale/keyboardKitSupported`` locales that are included in your license.

-KeyboardKit Pro also unlocks a localized ``KeyboardLayout/ProLayoutService`` for every locale and injects them as localized services into the ``Keyboard/Services/layoutService``.
-You can access any localized service in your license like this:
+KeyboardKit Pro will automatically set up all input sets and layout services in your license, and use them when you change ``KeyboardContext/locale`` and ``KeyboardContext/keyboardLayoutType``, but you can also use them individually, as standalone features:

 ```swift
 let swedishInputSet = try InputSet.swedish
 let swedishService = try KeyboardLayout.ProLayoutService.Swedish()
 ```

-These input sets and layout services will all throw an error if you try to access them without a valid KeyboardKit Pro license.
+These input sets and services will throw a license error if you try to access them without first registering a valid KeyboardKit Pro license.
 If you are on the Basic or Silver plan, you must specify which locales to use in your ``KeyboardApp``.
-See <doc:Getting-Started-Article> for more info.
+See <doc:Getting-Started-Article> for instructions.

 ### iPad Pro Support